Item 3: Prefer Option and Result transforms over explicit match expressions

 What's more, there's generally no cost to these apparent method invocations: they are all generic functions marked as #[inline], so the generated code will typically compile to machine code that's identical to the manual version.

-These two factors taken together mean that you should prefer Option and Result transforms to explicit match expressions.
+These two factors taken together mean that you should prefer Option and Result transforms over explicit match expressions.

-Error mapping in general is discussed in Item 4; for now, just be aware that a manual mapping:
+Error mapping in general is discussed in Item 4, but for now, just be aware that a manual mapping:

 pub fn find_user(username: &str) -> Result<UserId, String> {